CEMPD/VERDI/doc/User_Manual/VERDI_ch18.md

 **[-titleFont &lt;fontSize&gt;]** allows you to control the font size of the title of a plot.

 **[-titleString "&lt;title string&gt;"]** sets the title for the next plot made to the specified title.
 Subsequent plots will use the default VERDI title, unless this argument is used again.
+Unicode characters can be used together with text in title string.
+For example, if you want to display "2.5" as subscripts in PM2.5, you can insert Unicode "\u2082" for subscripted 2, Unicode "\u2024" for a dot and Unicode "\u2085" for subscripted 5, such as **-titleString "PM\u2082\u2024\u2085"**.

 **[-ts &lt;time step&gt;]** sets the selected time step for each formula in VERDI’s memory to the specified step number, where the first step number is denoted by 0.
 This will remain the selected time step until you change it.
 It affects only tile plots and vertical cross-section plots.